A measure of choice irrationality based on opposite judgements: Compromise-based degree of irrationality

 \begin{example} Let $c\colon\X\to X$ be defined on $X=\{w,x,y,z\}$ as follows:

 The reader can check that $c$ is inconsistent.
 Indeed, for any pair of alternatives in $\{w,x,y,z\}$ there is a reversal $(A,B)$ in which both of them are selected.
-Thus, $c$ is strongly harmful.
-The collection $\{\rhd,\rhd_1,\rhd_3\}$, where $\rhd$ is the linear order on $X$ such that $w\rhd x\rhd y\rhd z$ is needed to rationalize by self-punishment $c$.
+Thus, $c$ is irrational with maximal compromise.
+The collection $\{\rhd,\rhd_1,\rhd_3\}$, where $\rhd$ is the linear order on $X$ such that $w\rhd x\rhd y\rhd z$ is a rationalization by compromise on $\rhd$ of $c$.
 When she faces the menus $wxyz$, $xyz$, $wx$, $wy$, and $wz$, the DM relies on her true preference $\rhd$.
-In other situations she punishes herself.
-For instance, from the menus $wxy$, $wyz$, she selects according to the preference $\rhd_1$, which reflects the willingness to disregard $w$.
-Finally, in the menus $wxz$, $xy$, and $yz$, she decides to penalize the best three alternatives in $X$, and, by using the harmful distortion $\rhd_3$, she chooses $y$ or $z$. \end{example}
+In other situations she maximizes some compromise on $\rhd$.
+For instance, when the menus $wxy$, $wyz$ are offered, she decides following the compromise $\rhd_1$, which reflects her willingness to neglect $w$.
+Finally, in the menus $wxz$, $xy$, and $yz$, she adopts $\rhd_3\equiv -\rhd$, the adversarial preference. \end{example}